Veggies/Obsidian/README.md

 # Obsidian

-This is my obsidian git repo, I use it to transfer study notes between my 2012 Macbook running Ubuntu, and my Desktop computer.
+This is my obsidian git repo.
+Right now it's public but that may change.